 Speakers: 229 million

-You are probably wondering why English is on a list of top languages to learn for engineers written in English.
+You are probably wondering why English is on a list of top languages to learn from engineers written in English.
 After all, you should already know English right?
 Well, even if you know English, communicating effectively and efficiently in the technical world doesn't come naturally, and you will probably need to work on it.
 Before you start learning another language, you could try honing your English skills and become a more effective communicator.
+Most people think they know English by simply being exposed to the Internet.
+Don't be fooled by this as there are numerous engineering phrases that you need to learn in order to properly do the job and communicate with other English speakers.

 'Need to Know' Locations: North America, Europe, Australia, Certain African Countries, Parts of South America